rzemanuel/Data-Engineering/Readme.md

 ## Web Application
 The web application can be run locally with [Predictor](https://github.com/rzemanuel/Data-Engineering/blob/main/predictor.py) using flask or gunicorn on jpg images.
-Prcoessing 3d Look Up Tables through the model instead of the image speed up the processing for the application by a large margin!
+Utilizing 3d Look Up Tables for the input of the model instead of the entire image speed up processing for the application by a large margin!